hsk81/notex-v1.0/notex/editor/media/complex-article/math.rst

-.. this file contains *shortcuts* for frequently used mathematical symbols and equations: These shortcuts are called *substitutions*.
+..
+This file contains *shortcuts* for frequently used mathematical symbols and equations: These shortcuts are called *substitutions*.
 You can not only create substitutions for math but for any text or markup!
 They increase the readability of a source file significantly.

 .. |E=mc²| replace:: :math:`E = mc ^ 2`
 .. |E| replace:: :math:`E`